 In a workers’ comp case, the injured employee doesn’t have to prove that the employer was negligent, or did anything wrong at all.
 Injuries are generally covered if they occurred in the course of employment, even if there was nothing the employer could have done to prevent them.
 That means many workers who could not have received compensation under South Carolina personal injury law have a source of coverage for their medical bills and lost earnings.

 There’s a trade-off, though.
-Workers’ compensation in Charleston is an exclusive remedy in South Carolina, meaning that the injured person generally can’t sue the employer even if they were negligent.
+Workers’ compensation is an exclusive remedy in South Carolina, meaning that the injured person generally can’t sue the employer even if they were negligent.
 That means the compensation available may be much more limited.
 For example, the responsible party in a personal injury case might be required to compensate the injured person for intangible losses like pain and suffering.
 Workers’ compensation doesn’t provide any such benefits.
 Workers’ compensation won’t even pay for non-medical expenses that may be necessary because of the injury, such as paying someone else to provide child care you are unable to provide on your own.

 To ensure that you don’t miss out on compensation you may be entitled to, it’s best to work with an attorney who regularly handles both workers’ compensation claims and personal injury cases.
 That’s because a workers’ comp lawyer who is also a personal injury lawyer will have the broader knowledge necessary to recognize any possible additional claims, and to pursue those claims on your behalf.